Accommodations Toolkit

 Individual testing: This accommodation is required for many presentation or response accommodations.
 This accommodation is intended to reduce student distractions.
 Students must be actively monitored and may use a testing carrel or test in a special education resource room or other location that maintains test security.

-Small group testing (8-10 maximum): This accommodation is intended to reduce student distractions and may be required for certain accommodations.
+Small group testing: Best practice is no more than 5 students, but the absolute maximum is 10 students.
+This accommodation is intended to reduce student distractions and may be required for certain accommodations.
 Students must be actively monitored and may use a testing carrel or test in a special education resource room or other location that maintains test security.
+Students in the group will have matching accommodations and/or similar testing needs.
+A small group can be pulled inside the general education classroom.
+An example of this would be at a small group table.
 Students should be tested with their non-disabled peers to the greatest extent possible.

 Oregon